sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 ## Sourcegraph Bitbucket Server Plugin

-We recommend installing the [Sourcegraph Bitbucket Server plugin](https://github.com/sourcegraph/bitbucket-server-plugin/tree/master) so users don't need to install and configure the browser extension to get code intelligence when browsing code or reviewing pull requests on Bitbucket Server.
+We recommend installing the [Sourcegraph Bitbucket Server plugin](https://github.com/sourcegraph/bitbucket-server-plugin/tree/master) which brings the following features to your Bitbucket Server instance:

+- **Native code intelligence**: users don't need to install the [Sourcegraph browser extensin](#browser-extension) to get hover tooltips, go-to-definition, find-references, and code search while browsing files and viewing pull requests on Bitbucket Server.
-The plugin also has the optional functionality to enable **faster ACL permission syncing between Sourcegraph and Bitbucket Server** and can add **webhooks with configurable scope to Bitbucket Server**, which are used by and highly recommended for [Campaigns](../user/campaigns.md).

 Additionally, activated [Sourcegraph extensions](../extensions/index.md) will be able to add information to Bitbucket Server code views and pull requests, such as test coverage data or trace/log information.
+- **Faster ACL permission syncing** between Sourcegraph and Bitbucket Server
+- **Webhooks with configurable scope**, which are used by and highly recommended for usage with [Campaigns](../user/campaigns.md)

 ![Bitbucket Server code intelligence](https://storage.googleapis.com/sourcegraph-assets/bitbucket-code-intel-pr-short.gif)